tannerdolby/tannerdolby.com/src/writing/using-index-files-in-sass.md

 }
 ```

-The only means of importing these mixins mean't using `@import` at-rules and one-by-one importing the partial files to our main file for compilation.
+This means the only way of importing the mixins mean't using numerous `@import` at-rules and one-by-one importing the partial files to our main file for compilation.

 {% filename "style.scss" %}